jonnonz1/nz-statute-book/acts/public/1991/resource-management-act-1991.md

   - **reasonable use** , in relation to land, includes the use or potential use of the land for any activity whose actual or potential effects on any aspect of the environment or on any person (other than the applicant) would not be significant.
 (7)

+### 85AAA Removal of heritage protection for Gordon Wilson Flats and related matters
+(1) A proposed or operative Wellington City district plan must not include a rule providing heritage protection to Gordon Wilson Flats.
+(2) A proposed or operative Wellington City district plan must not include a heritage order in respect of Gordon Wilson Flats.
+(3) Section 194 does not apply in relation to any notice of requirement for a heritage order given or issued in respect of Gordon Wilson Flats.
+(4) The demolition or removal of Gordon Wilson Flats is a permitted activity.
+(5) An activity that supports or is otherwise ancillary to the demolition or removal of Gordon Wilson Flats— (a) is a permitted activity; and
+  (b) ceases to be a permitted activity under paragraph (a) on the completion of the demolition or removal.
+(6) This section applies despite any other provision in this Act.
+(7) In this section, Gordon Wilson Flats means the building known as Gordon Wilson Flats at 320 The Terrace, Wellington (Wellington Land District Lot 1, Deposited Plan 363050).

 **Plan must not allow activity that prevents protected customary rights**

 ### 85A Plan or proposed plan must not include certain rules